cryptape/dapp-demos/pet-shop/README.md

 [中文版](doc/zh/README_zh.md)

-This demo shows how to deploy the [pet-shop-box](https://github.com/truffle-box/pet-shop-box) on AppChain.
+This demo shows how to deploy the [pet-shop-box](https://github.com/truffle-box/pet-shop-box) on `AppChain`.

 > Notice: This tutorial is for the developers who is able to build webapps and has basic knowledge of Blockchain and Smart Contract.